 There are approximately 240 public use airports in California alone.
 West Valley Flying Club offers the California Passport Program to make exploring in our own backyard even more fun.
 They offer awards when you reach various milestones, starting at 25 airports.
 I've earned all awards in the program, including the top award for 200+ airports.
+Then I went the extra mile and finished off the complete list — I've now been to every airport in California (public access, hard surfaced).
 It is a fun and challenging program that will leave you with many great memories and interesting stories to tell.

 I'm available if you would like to learn to safely and competently fly to any of these wonderful destinations, or participate in programs such as the WVFC California Passport Program.
 I even know where many of the great restaurants, attractions, and activities are and how to get there.

 Catalina Island (AVX), Airport In The Sky

 Mojave Air and Space Port (MHV)